top of page

 unless otherwise noted.
 Subject to change.

-Interested in serving on the board?
-Nominations are open now until February 1st, 2023.
+Nominations are open now until February 1st, 2026.
 Voting will take place in March.
 Occasional other vacancies occur, and any forms already collected would be considered for those open spots.

 Nomination form available here: